-Importantly, our analysis suggests that goal reminders are most effective for farmer promoters who set ambitious but realistic goals.
+Next, we explore the role of goal magnitude.
+Our analysis suggests that goal reminders are most effective for farmer promoters who set ambitious but realistic goals.
 We measure goal ambition by taking the goal magnitude set at baseline as a proportion of last year's performance.
 To examine the relationship between goal ambition and the effectiveness of goal reminders, we compare treatment effect sizes across goal ambition quartiles.
 We find insignificant, negative effects of goal reminders among farmer promoters in the first quartile, who set goals at or below last year's performance.
 Effect sizes peak around the third quartile, where farmer promoters set the goal at approximately 30% to 80% above last year's performance.
 In contrast, reminding farmer promoters in the fourth quartile with overly ambitious goals that are, on average, more than twice as large as last year's performance shows no significant impact.
-Overall, these results align with findings from the literature on externally set goals, indicating an inverted U-shaped relationship between goal magnitude and performance.